Where to start for organizations to address the security.

 What are the logical assets to protect?
 (And they are identified by what key: revenue lost, user privacy, company sensitive data, regulation, public reputation)

 And the assets are on which systems and platforms stored?

 Who is the owner of these assets?
 (And who decide if the risk should be mitigated on specific platform e.g. by investments or accepted?)

 - From other wide accessible network (office LAN, VPN concentrators, other corporate networks, ISP access segments, for telecom operators the IPX, GRX, SS7 networks, etc.)

 - Internal perimeter

-Formal process of delivery new projects in company is important to address the security in several milestones.
+Formal process of delivery new projects in the company is important.
+In several projects milestone the security can be addressed.